Montana: 2024 Hunting Application Details

 • All mule deer doe permits will only be valid on private land in regions 6 and 7.
 Also, adult rifle hunters will no longer be able to harvest a doe mule deer with the general deer tag in most of the units in the state.

-Sheep, Moose, Mtn Goat, Bison, Antelope Updates
+Sheep, Moose, Mtn Goat, Bison, and Antelope Updates

 • All accumulated bonus points, including the one purchased at the time of application, will be used in the current year’s drawing if that person elects to purchase a bonus point.